ENCCS/julia-for-hpda/content/sciml.rst

    One training and one test trajectory with their corresponding predictions.

-The predictions on the training trajectory are accurate but the predictions on the test trajectory are not very good at all.
+The predictions on the training trajectory are accurate but the predictions on the test trajectory are not very good.
 This is not too unexpected since we are only training the model on a single inital condition.
-Let's see what happens when we train on 6 randomly generated initial conditions.
+Let's see what happens when we train the model on trajectories from 6 randomly generated initial conditions instead.

 .. code-block:: julia